ChurchApps/FreeShowWeb/src/routes/docs/views/+page.md

 This is the most common view.
 Here you can see all of the slides as they are outputted in a grid.
 Useful for presenting.

+### Simple view

+This is a trimmed down version of the grid view.
+All the slide icons, labels, and also any disabled slides are hidden.

 ### List view

 All of the slides from the grid view are shows on the left in a list, and on the right you can quickly change the text of any textboxes on the slides.
 Useful for quick editing of typos.